fairlight1337/libcflie/README.md

   using the header files contained in `include/cflie/` to actually use it.

 * `bin` includes example programs.
-Currently, there are two:
+Currently, there are three:
   * `ex-simple` shows the most simple usage example of the library
   * `ex-replugging` shows how to use the lib for allowing re-plugging the USB dongle and letting the copter go out of range and